pgherveou/squid/README.md

 - start your server
 - recompile your files as soon as they change and emit a growl notification*
 - restart your server when file change inside /lib

-- you can also combine it to a tool like livereload to auto refresh your browser when a client file has been recompiled
+You can also combine it to a tool like live-reload to auto refresh your browser

 * If you want to enable growl notification, install [growl] [2] and [growlNotify] [3]